AliOcasha/DinoGame3D/README.md

 # DinoGame3D

-Remaking the Google Dinsoaur Game as a Endless 3D Runner
+Remaking the Google Dinsoaur Game as a Endless 3D Runner.
+Thats my fourth Game overall and my first one with Unity.
+_By making this game I'm learning Unity/ C#_